 The undergraduate curriculum leads to the Bachelor of Science with a major in occupational therapy.
-Although professional study begins either during the junior year or in the summer preceding the senior year, students may apply to the major at any time.
-Successful completion of the Master of Arts degree and successful completion of a minimum of 24 full-time weeks of clinical internships are required for eligibility to sit for the National Board for Certification in Occupational Therapy.
-Certification from the board and licensure (most states) are required to practice as an occupational therapist.
-(See here for a description of the M.A. degree program.)
+Professional study begins in the summer preceding the senior year.
+Major academic course work is completed during the senior year.
+Admission to the graduate school, successful completion of the Master of Arts degree and successful completion of six months of internship is required for eligibility to sit for the National Board for Certification as an occupational therapist.
+(See here for description of the M.A. degree program.)

 Program RequirementsA total of 128 units is required for the Bachelor of Science degree.
 An occupational therapy major cannot count any 300-level OT course toward the B.S. degree.

 PrerequisitesPrerequisites to the Bachelor of Science program include at least one 3- or 4-semester-unit course in each of the following subjects: human anatomy with a laboratory and human physiology (or combined anatomy/physiology with laboratory for a two-semester sequence); introductory general psychology; introductory general sociology or cultural anthropology; abnormal psychology; and life span human growth and development.

 Students who wish prerequisite credit for courses transferable from another institution must gain departmental approval for such courses prior to entry into the occupational therapy program.

 The division offers two of the six required prerequisites: